hishizuka/pizero_bikecomputer/doc/hardware_installation.md

 ## I2C sensors

-Adafuit circuitpython library is required or original drivers are available.
-Refer to learing page of each sensors.
+Adafruit CircuitPython libraries or original drivers are used depending on the sensor.
+Refer to the learning page of each sensor.

 If you use Sparkfun Qwiic or Adafruit STEMMA QT sensors, [SparkFun Qwiic SHIM for Raspberry Pi](https://www.sparkfun.com/products/15794) is very useful for connecting sensors.